 to achieve and even the shyest of our pupils engaged.”

 Mrs Sandford.
 Year 4 teacher.

 KINDNESS WORKSHOPS AT THE GATE IN ROATH, CARDIFF

 We were employed as part of the Made in Roath Festival to consider the quote, ‘When you have more than you need, build longer tables not higher walls.’
-We felt it was important to offer both young people and adults access to these workshops which touched on wellbeing and kindness so ran separate 3 hour sessions.
+We felt it was important to offer both young people and adults access to these workshops, which touched on wellbeing and kindness, so we ran separate 3 hour sessions.
 As a group, we told stories of acts of kindness done by us or by others towards us.
 We dramatised elements of the stories through a range of techniques and employed music, movement and text work.
 Our participants said they felt more positive as they left and all planned to keep on committing the little acts of kindness which mean so much!

 “The pace of the workshop was great.
 The range of games, improvisations and the monologue activity meant I got to work with different people and I felt well supported as well as challenged.”

 Adult participant at The Made in Roath 2017, Acts of Kindness workshop.